 E-Verify: Employer Dos and Don’ts

-At Trent Cotney, P.A., we help employers comply with employment eligibility verification requirements.
+At Cotney Construction Law, we help employers comply with employment eligibility verification requirements.
 If you need assistance maintaining E-verify requirements, a Tampa business immigration attorney from our office will partner with you to help you work through the process and any issues that may arise.
 In the meantime, we’ll share some employer dos and don’ts with you.

 The E-verify system gives U.S. employers the ability to confirm a potential employee’s work eligibility by comparing the individual’s information against millions of government records.
 Employers must always comply with E-verify requirements and ensure they do not wrongly discriminate, suspend, or terminate an employee.
 Ensure you do the following: